86Box/docs/settings/sound.rst

 MIDI Out Device
 ^^^^^^^^^^^^^^^

 Device to output MIDI music to, for sound cards equipped with an external MIDI output.
+Click |clear| to search for devices by name.
+The following devices are supported:

 * **None:** don't output MIDI music.
 * **FluidSynth:** a software soundfont synthesizer.
 Selecting a soundfont file is required; there will be no synthesizer output if no soundfont is configured.